fjc-oai/pbag/README.md

-Basic config files to set up a host
+Basic config files to set up a host.